Gate Tasks

 A gate task transitions to completed only when all its dependencies (releases, phases, or tasks) are either completed or skipped.
 If any dependency remains in progress, the gate task maintains its in progress status.

-Status messages during these transitions clearly indicate the reason for the task state:
+Status messages during transitions clearly indicate the task state change:

 Using Variables in Dependencies